iloutlaw61671/Data-Analysis/README.md

 # Data-Analysis
-Some data which I analyzed
+Some data which I analyzed.
+Feel free to contact/correct me.